 Most development teams now use the DevOps approach, but there is no single way to execute CI/CD because most teams tailor the software automation to their specific needs and interests.
-The secret to effective CI/CD is to use the appropriate automation tools and methods.
+The secret of an effective CI/CD pipeline is to use the appropriate automation tools and methods.
 Developers must identify how to coordinate changes and select methods that work with the environment.

 Teams should implement CI/CD into the SDLC process through a combination of version control, build, test, orchestration, and configuration management tools.

 CI starts with centralized repositories, where the development team works on code using version control systems such as Git.
 A version control system (VCS) keeps track of every change and makes it easy to return when anything goes wrong.
 It also supports configuration as code, allowing teams to handle testing, infrastructure, and other components as versioned artifacts.

 CI build tools package files into deployable components.
 After passing unit test checks, CD tools deliver artifacts to the operations team for further testing and preparation.